Freshly locally assembled tuktuks ready for registration and the road

 After EkoRent Africa struggled already with Covid19 related significantly lower mileage of the electric taxis in 2020, the operation of the electric taxi service unfortunately had to be stopped in November 2022 after an unsuccessful financing round and the insolvency of the Finnish majority shareholder EkoRent OY.

 Even though Nopea Ride was ultimately unable to establish itself in the Kenyan market, it is still an important pioneering project and was able to create awareness of the potential of electric mobility in local politics, business and the population.
 For example, the state-owned power utility now wants to promote electric mobility because of the positive health and environmental effects and because it allows the surplus, renewable electricity from geothermal and hydropower to be put to good use.
-Some Kenyan startups are also already testing and scaling up the use of electric city buses and electric motorcycles.
+The local market for electric city buses and electric motorcycles, in particular, has grown strongly in recent years.

 EURIST e.V is a non-governmental organisation based in Hamburg, Germany, promoting policies that improve the environmental, social and economic sustainability of transport and mobility around the world.
 EURIST focuses on the relation between transport and CO2 emission reduction, transport and the Millennium Development Goals, Poverty Alleviation, Environmental Protection, Road Safety and Freight.